jxtngx/NeMo-lab/docs/tutorials/nemo2-finetuning-quickstart.md

 ```

 > [!WARNING]
-> installing the requirements takes several minutes \n
+> installing the requirements takes several minutes <br>
-> DO NOT INTERRUPT THE PROCESS
+> DO NOT INTERRUPT THE PROCESS!

 > [!IMPORTANT]
 > attempting to run the quickstart in a notebook may affect the Lightning Trainer and NeMo training strategy